zQueal/Billy/README.md

 # About

 Billy is a no nonsense audio player that allows you to quickly play an entire directory of MP3 files.
+Version 1.04k.

 # What can it do?